Dr Sarah Ogilvie is a linguist, lexicographer, and computer scientist who works at the intersection of technology and

 Dr Ogilvie previously worked at Amazon’s innovation lab in Silicon Valley, and taught at Cambridge and Stanford where she was Co-Director of the Stanford Digital Humanities Minor.
 She completed her doctorate in Linguistics at the University of Oxford, and is originally from Australia where she studied for a BSc in Computer Science and Pure Mathematics at University of Queensland and an MA in Linguistics at Australian National University.

-For 2018-20, Dr Ogilvie is also a research affiliate at Stanford’s Center for Advanced Studies in the Behavioral Sciences (CASBS).
+For 2018-21, Dr Ogilvie is also a research affiliate at Stanford’s Center for Advanced Studies in the Behavioral Sciences (CASBS).
 Her work is part of the iGen Project, an interdisciplinary team applying digital tools and techniques to the study of the language, cultural norms, and values of those born during the mid-1990s.
+The results of this research will be published in a book entitled Gen Z, Explained: the Art of Living in a Digital Age by University of Chicago Press in November 2021.

 Ogilvie’s work in language documentation and description has focused on Mutsun, an American Indian language of California, and Morrobalama, an Australian Aboriginal language of remote Cape York Peninsula.
 She is currently working on a large digital humanities project which maps efforts to revitalize endangered languages across the globe.